METRICS- Cancer Registry

 - Step Four: We will conduct an online survey of at least 50 reviewers on the semi-final version of this tool, to assess the face and content validity of the tool via a quantitative rating of each item (based on importance, clarity, etc) and a written comments and opinion if available.
 All questionnaires will be collected and summarized by analysis software along with qualitative content analysis of open written comments.
 Considering the results of this step, this tool will be revised again by the core working committee and a new revised tool will be developed.

-- Step Six: The final suggestions to finally revise this tool will be provided to prepare the final version of this tool.
-Inviting scientific committee members, another online meeting will be held and all final changes are presented in this meeting.
+- Step five: The final suggestions to finally revise this tool will be provided to prepare the final version of this tool.
+Inviting scientific committee members, another online meeting will be held, and all final changes are presented in this meeting.
 At the end of this meeting, the final tool will be approved by all members of both committees (core working and scientific).
-The final tool, along with the results of this multi-phase study will be published by authorship of all both committee members and three independent reviewers.
+The final tool, along with the results of this multiphase study, will be published by authorship of all both committee members and three independent reviewers.

 The Core working group team:

 Gholamreza Roshandel, MD Ph.D.
 (Golestan Research Center of Gastroenterology and Hepatology, Golestan University of Medical Sciences, Gorgan, Iran